capp30122-watts-up/watts_up/README.md

 ```
 poetry shell
 ```
 5. [OPTIONAL] Execute the ETL process.
 Pull data from API, combine multiple years of E-Grid data, clean, and create the database.
 Note that one of the API key is needed to execute this process.
+One can request an API key here(https://www.eia.gov/opendata/register.php).
 We recommend requesting API key from the EIA directly.
 This step is optional since the completed database is already present in the application.
 This step takes approximately 1 minute to run.

 Once the API key is acquired, set the variable in your terminal with the following code:
 ```